Medical missions

 GFA’s medical ministry relies on donations so we can continue providing free checkups, medicines and health training.
 Our medical camps reach people who may otherwise never see a doctor, bringing them lifesaving care and showing the love of God to the lost.
 Please consider partnering with us through support of this essential ministry.

-As medical camps and the construction of the hospital continue, consider partnering with GFA in our medical missions.
+As medical camps and the construction of the hospital continue, consider partnering with GFA in our medical mission.

 Learn more about medical missions